IDAES/idaes-pse/docs/core/state_block.rst

 * component_list - a Pyomo Set defining the names of the chemical species present in the mixture.
 * element_list - (optional) a Pyomo Set defining the names of the chemical elements that make up the species within the mixture.
 This is used when doing elemental material balances.
 * element_comp - (optional) a dict-like object which defines the elemental composition of each species in component_list.
 Form: component: {element_1: value, element_2: value, ...}.
-* default_material_balance_type - a MaterialBalanceType Enum indicating the default form of material balances that should be written when using this property package.
-This default can be superceded at the unit model level by the user, but the default form will be used if the user fails to do so.
-* default_energy_balance_type - an EnergyBalanceType Enum indicating the default form of energy balances that should be written when using this property package.
-This default can be superceded at the unit model level by the user, but the default form will be used if the user fails to do so.
-* default_momentum_balance_type - a MomentumBalanceType Enum indicating the default form of momentum balances that should be written when using this property package.
-This default can be superceded at the unit model level by the user, but the default form will be used if the user fails to do so.
 * supported properties metadata - a list of supported physical properties that the property package supports, along with instruction to the framework on how to construct the associated variables and constraints, and the units of measurement used for the property.
 This information is set using the add_properties attribute of the define_metadata class method.

 Physical Parameter Configuration Arguments